VeereshSurya/R_06_RecipeSearch_Application/README.md

 React and Reacr-router

 ### Steps to run
 Basically this project is boostraped with Creat-react-app
  1) Install nodejs
  2) Create a new folder , open cmd and navigate into newly created folder
  3) run this command  npx create-react-app yourappname
+ 4) replace public and src files by public and src files located in the extracted file.(you can download this project).
- 4) run this command  npm start
+ 5) run this command  npm start